 - To apply technology to resolve the Bad Trouble, people in such organizations find a tool or technique that makes the problem vanish, or which enables them to continue with their routine responsibilities while leaving the problem in place.
 This latter method is sometimes called a "workaround."
 Because they don't escalate the Bad Trouble, and because they assume that the solution must be close at hand, people in high power distance cultures sometimes use indefinitely workarounds that are more costly than actual solutions would be.

 One more strategy for coping with Bad Trouble isn't really a coping strategy, even though it is in wide use.
 One might call it "Flight" or possibly, "Evasion."
-If you are a person, you can resign or otherwise exit the organization.
-If you are an organizational entity, you can reorganize yourself out of existence, or spin yourself off into a new form.
-Whether you are a person or an entity, Flight might result in separation from the problem by leaving it behind, or the problem might come along with you in some form.
-Relocating or reforming yourself doesn't always address the real problem.
+People can resign or otherwise exit the organization.
+Organizations can reorganize themselves out of existence, or spin themselves off into new forms.
+For persons and organizations, Flight might result in separation from the problem by leaving it behind, or the problem might come along in some form.
+Relocating or reorganizing doesn't always address the real problem.
 First in this series Top Next Issue

 Projects never go quite as planned.
 We expect that, but we don't expect disaster.
 How can we get better at spotting disaster when there's still time to prevent it?
 How to Spot a Troubled Project Before the Trouble Starts is filled with tips for executives, senior managers, managers of project managers, and sponsors of projects in project-oriented organizations.
 It helps readers learn the subtle cues that indicate that a project is at risk for wreckage in time to do something about it.
 It's an ebook, but it's about 15% larger than "Who Moved My Cheese?"
 Just .
 Order Now! .